 If you have questions or a complaint about the way your personal data has been processed by BSH, please contact the Charity on [e-mail address] and we will look in to this for you as a matter of priority.

 If you wish to take your complaint further, you can contact the Information Commissioner’s Office (ICO), which is the independent regulatory authority who exist to uphold information rights in the UK.
-For more information, visit their website or call their helpline on 0303 123 1113.
+For more information, visit their website or call the ICO helpline on 0303 123 1113.

 7. Our data protection policy